 Water & soil

-When we harvest bananas, we leave the stalk and leaves in place around the base of the stump to nourish the next crop.
+When we harvest bananas, we often leave the stalk and leaves in place around the base of the stump to nourish the next crop, or use it as mulch.

 Bananas thrive in rich, fertile soil.
 Amend the planting hole or pot with lots of compost.
 Aged chicken manure is an excellent addition, too.